MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 -   **Certificates**: Any VMM-related certificates on hosts must be updated with the information of the new VMM management server.

 > [!NOTE]
-> After you re-install VMM, VMM updates the account control lists (ACLs) that became outdated due to the failure.
+> After you reinstall VMM, VMM updates the account control lists (ACLs) that became outdated due to the failure.
 No further intervention is required.